Associate Member & Assistant Professor (Research), Department of Anatomy & Cell Biology

-I received my PhD in Cell and Developmental Biology from Harvard Medical School in 2003, and was a postdoctoral fellow at Rockefeller University (2003-2007) and at Université de Montréal (2007-2008).
-My lab studies gene regulation by covalent histone modifications and the impact of these mechanisms on human disease.
-We focus on two general questions: (1) How are histone modifications established at active genes?
-(2) What are their functions in gene expression?
-We use classical and chemical genetics, genomics, biochemistry, and proteomics approaches in yeast and mammalian model systems to elucidate the molecular functions of histone modifications.
-Our recent work has uncovered a novel link between ubiquitylation of histone H2B and the conserved transcription elongation factor P-TEFb.
-Ultimately, we aim to target histone modifications and relevant modifying enzymes to develop novel therapeutic avenues for a variety of diseases.
+Our lab studies gene regulation by covalent histone modifications and the impact of these mechanisms on human disease.
+We focus on three general questions: (1) What are the functions of histone modifications in gene expression?
+(2) How are patterns of histone modifications established at active genes?
+(3) Can we target these regulatory mechanisms in treating human disease?
+We use classical and chemical genetics, genomics, biochemistry, and proteomics approaches in yeast and mammalian model systems to elucidate the molecular functions of histone modifications and their relevance to disease.

 Keywords: Histone modification, histone H2B ubiquitylation, transcription elongation, Cdk9, Spt5, PAF complex